 Unlike hiring drives in the past, however, this year will prove exceptionally fraught for human resource business partners (HRBPs).
 They will need to not only backfill positions for those workers unable to return to the warehouse, but also train those who are unfamiliar with fulfillment as quickly, safely, and effectively as possible.
 Thus, and during this post-pandemic-slash-pre-peak period, it is paramount that operations managers, training specialists, and HRBPs work together in order to review, revise, and update any outdated or obsolete training materials.

 Another best practice that has emerged from this most recent crisis is employee sharing.
 This is similar to cross-training employees, but goes well beyond simply providing employees with more skills and, instead, offers personnel the opportunity to work in partner organizations throughout the supply chain.
 The benefits of this practice not only leave employees feeling empowered, but ensures there are no bottlenecks into, or out of, the warehouse by focusing on velocity from supplier to shipper.

 Long-term or riding the next wave

 Again, and as has been made clear, crises come and crises go, but it is those firms that plan and prepare ahead of time that survive.

-While many in the industry are used to calls-to-action, this crisis demands a much more comprehensive approach when bringing employees back into a potentially hazardous workplace.
-Thus, it is our recommendation that the warehouse in question implement a call-to-communicate.
+While many in the industry are used to calls to action, this crisis demands a much more comprehensive approach when bringing employees back into a potentially hazardous workplace.
+Thus, it is our recommendation that the warehouse in question implements a call-to-communicate.
 This approach will see two-way dialogue occurring between warehouse associates and the front office ahead of any change initiative or new workplace safety protocols.

 In order to jumpstart these discussions, it is imperative that the workplace already be well on its way toward implementing re-boarding or new associate onboarding measures to ensure safety procedures are at the forefront of every associate’s mind.